mananomartinez/jose-martinez-redix-proxy/README.md

 ## Introduction
 This project implements a read-through proxy for a Redis to maintain a cache of user-requested values.

-The original document with the description of the problem and its requirements can be found in the [candidateBrief.md](./candidateBrief.md) file.
+The original document with the description of the problem and its requirements can be found in the [here](./candidateBrief/README.md).

 ### Requirement overview
 - External requests come into the proxy via a web server/service listening for them.